 - ask the audiologist to do a hearing test with and without hearing aids

-If the doctor thinks you or your child should have a cochlear implant, they will arrange an MRI scan, and sometimes also a CT scan.
-This is to check whether it will be possible to insert electrodes into your or your child's inner ear.
+Sometimes they will also do a CT scan.
+This is to check if it is possible to insert electrodes into the inner ear.

-During the assessment process, you or your child may also be asked to:
+During the assessment, you or your child may also be asked to:

 - see a speech and language therapist

 - meet other people who have had a cochlear implant

 After all the assessments with the team, you or your child will meet the ENT doctors again.
 This is to check you can still have the surgery.

 - ask you to sign a consent form